 Changes in health can happen over time, or quickly and unexpectedly.
 When those changes occur, life can change, too.
 But don’t worry, we’ll be with you every step of the way back to health.
 Our experienced, caring team is here to offer the support you need to get better each day.

 Adjacent to Sacred Heart of the Emerald Coast Hospital and bordering Grand Boulevard Shopping Center, you’ll find Grand Boulevard Health and Rehabilitation Center.
-On any given day, we may be providing therapy to a resident recovering from joint replacement or to another after a stroke.
+On any given day, we may be providing therapy to a resident recovering from joint replacement or to another, after a stroke.
 Or we may be coaching someone through our Accelerated Care Plus (ACP) Modality Program.
 No matter the need, we are committed to helping you or your loved one achieve the highest level of independence and health.

 Enriching your comfort, healing and happiness.